Donald Trump Admitted To Second-Degree Murder In Bob Woodward Interview, Former Federal Prosecutor Claims

 Another interview from March showed he admitted to actively playing down the virus to the American people.

 Trump has defended the approach, saying he did not want to create panic.
 But Glenn Kirschner said that the tapes revealed criminal behavior on the part of the president.
-Appearing on SiriusXM’s The Dean Obeidallah Show, the former former federal prosecutor turned MSNBC legal analyst said that the president’s behavior and statements legally constitute a murder charge.
+Appearing on SiriusXM’s The Dean Obeidallah Show, the former federal prosecutor-turned-MSNBC legal analyst said that the president’s behavior and statements legally constitute a murder charge.

 “There are only two elements for second-degree murder.
 The first is you caused the death of another,” Kirschner said, via The Week.

 Kirschner said that Trump caused deaths by lying to the American people about the dangers posed by the virus.
-He said that Trump also fulfilled the second requirement for a criminal charge, having intent.
+He said that Trump also fulfilled the second requirement for a criminal charge: having intent.
 The legal analyst said this element would be difficult to prove were it not for the taped admission that he was downplaying the virus.

 Other critics have attacked Trump for his statements, accusing him of directly contributing to the deaths of Americans.
 Democratic opponent Joe Biden has already turned the audio of the president’s admission into a campaign ad and launched attacks.
 Biden has also sought to show a contrast to voters, saying he would never lie to them as he claimed Trump had done.